 These are how the booksellers will grade your book.
 With this information, you can know the steps to know where to recycle textbooks.

-By the way, BookDeal.com provides the most reliable way to sell your books at a higher price and guarantees your payment.
-It is the easiest way to sell your textbooks.
+By the way, BookDeal.com provides the most reliable way to sell your textbooks at a higher price and guarantees your payment.

 #2 Donate Your Books